RomanSolomatin/HedgehogDevelopmentKit/README.md

 Visit our website for more information on the project: http://hdk.angelxwind.net/

-You can check the video preview on youtube of alpha and it been used on the Epic Kite Demo as an example - [[Youtube]] (https://youtu.be/3CRxv8SnPPM) - [[Youtube]] https://www.youtube.com/watch?v=vtcX5dxsSKI
+You can check the video preview on youtube of alpha and it been used on the Epic Kite Demo as an example - [[Youtube]] (https://youtu.be/3CRxv8SnPPM) https://www.youtube.com/watch?v=vtcX5dxsSKI

 Anyone who have talent or skills who wants to contribute or participate on the team is welcome, just talk to one of us using the members links below and getting in contact.